-The EPA regulates $\rm CO_2$ as a pollutant using CAA provisions that apply to pollutants not subject to NAAQS.48 49
+The EPA regulates CO_2 as a pollutant using CAA provisions that apply to pollutants not subject to NAAQS.^{50 51}

-Executive Order 14057 requires the federal government to achieve "100 percent carbon pollution-free electricity on a net annual basis by 2030, including 50 percent 24/7 carbon pollution-free electricity by 2030."
-50
+Executive Order 14057 requires the federal government to achieve "100 percent carbon pollution-free electricity on a net annual basis by 2030, including 50 percent 24/7 carbon pollution-free electricity by 2030."52

-On April 25, 2024, the EPA finalized a rule taking four actions under CAA § 111(a)(1) addressing greenhouse gas (GHG) emissions from fossil fuel-fired electric generating units (EGUs) ("Carbon Emissions Rule").51 The Carbon Emissions Rule repeals the Affordable Clean Energy (ACE) Rule; finalizes emission guidelines for GHG emissions from existing coal fired and oil/gas fired steam generating EGUs; revises the New Source Performance

-Standards (NSPS) for GHG emissions from new and reconstructed fossil fuel-fired stationary combustion turbine EGUs; and revises the NSPS for GHG emissions from fossil fuel-fired steam generating units that undertake a large modification, based upon the 8-year review required by the CAA.
+On April 25, 2024, the EPA finalized a rule taking four actions under CAA § 111(a)(1) addressing greenhouse gas (GHG) emissions from fossil fuel-fired electric generating units (EGUs): 53 the rule repeals the Affordable Clean Energy (ACE) Rule; the rule finalizes emission guidelines for GHG emissions from existing coal fired and oil/gas fired steam generating EGUs; the rule revises the New Source Performance Standards (NSPS) for GHG emissions from new and reconstructed fossil fuel-fired stationary combustion turbine EGUs; the rule revises the NSPS for GHG emissions from fossil fuel-fired steam generating units that undertake a large modification, based upon the 8-year review required by the CAA.
 The rule deferred action on emission guidelines for GHG emissions from existing fossil fuel-fired stationary combustion turbines.